Naereen/web-sphinx/firefox-extensions.en.rst

 My list of extensions
 ---------------------
-Please find below my list of favorite extensions for Firefox.
+Please find below my list of favorite extensions for Mozilla Firefox, the best web browser!.

 .. note:: What is an extension?